elegant-scipy/elegant-scipy/sphinx/content/ch2.md

 This sequence of merges forms a *merge tree*.
 By cutting the tree at a specific height, we can get a finer or coarser clustering of observations.

-The `linkage` function in `scipy.cluster.hierarchy` performs a hierarchical clustering of the rows of a matrix, using a particular metric (for example, Euclidean distance, Manhattan distance, or others) and a particular linkage method, the distance between two clusters (for example, the average distance between all the observations in a pair of clusters).
+The {func}`~scipy.cluster.hierarchy.linkage` function in `scipy.cluster.hierarchy` performs a hierarchical clustering of the rows of a matrix, using a particular metric (for example, Euclidean distance, Manhattan distance, or others) and a particular linkage method, the distance between two clusters (for example, the average distance between all the observations in a pair of clusters).

 It returns the merge tree as a "linkage matrix," which contains each merge operation along with the distance computed for the merge and the number of observations in the resulting cluster.
 From the `linkage` documentation:
-%TODO - USE AUTODOC FEATURES FOR THIS?

 > A cluster with an index less than $n$ corresponds to one of
 > the $n$ original observations.
 The distance between